Too Bright To Be Painful

 In Brooklyn, New York

 <Too Bright To Be Painful> started with a question: Could the body sensibility be represented on a bright and smooth screen?
-To explore the question, the artist chose twelve overly bright colors, which could only exist on digital monitors, and displayed them on an IPad.
-She then explored the parks in New York City with the IPad.
+To explore the question, the artist chose twelve overly bright colors, which could only exist on digital monitors, and displayed them on an iPad.
+She then explored the parks in New York City with the iPad.
 According to the hex color code, the difference in numerical value between each color was equal.
-But due to the characteristic of light, the color sequence created a unique rhythm in the visual.
+However, due to the characteristics of light, the color sequence created a unique rhythm in the visual.
 The colors on the screen were flickering, and it implied the heartbeat rate of different animals.